nye-duo/BagItLibrary/README.md

 ###Construction

-A BagIt object must be constructed with the path to a zip file; this path may point to an existing file from which the library should construct an object, or it may point to a non-existant file, in which case the BagIt will be constructed in-memory and then ultimately serialised to that location.
+A BagIt object must be constructed with the path to a zip file; this path may point to an existing file from which the library should construct an object, or it may point to a non-existent file, in which case the BagIt will be constructed by-reference and then ultimately serialised to that location.

 	BagIt bag = new BagIt("/path/to/bag.zip");

+Note that you cannot read a BagIt file from an existing zip file and then re-write it back to that same file (due to the low-memory approach the library uses to read and write files).
+Attempting to do so will result in an exception.

 ###Adding Files